CameVibes/Project-SM/README.md

-# Logistic Regresion and Tree-based model to provied data-driven suggestions fot HR of Salifort Motors
+# Logistic Regresion and Tree-based model to provied data-driven suggestions for HR of Salifort Motors

 ## Project Overview
 The goal of this project was to create a logistic regression and tree-based model to predict if a employee would leave Salifort Motors.